Looking for a counselor may feel like an overwhelming endeavor, especially for someone already dealing with troubling symptoms, trauma, or loss.

-Historically, psychodynamic therapy was a lengthy process, but nowadays, it also is applied as a relatively short-term approach.
-Research has indicated effectiveness for both long- and short-term psychodynamic treatment for the treatment of psychiatric issues (e.g., Bögels, Wijts, & Oort et al., 2014; Knekt, Lindfors, & Härkänen, 2008; Leichsenring, Salzer, & Jaeger, 2009).
+Historically, Psychodynamic Therapy was a lengthy process, but nowadays, it is also applied as a relatively short-term approach.
+Research has indicated effectiveness for both long- and short-term psychodynamic treatment for psychiatric issues (Bögels, Wijts, Oort, & Sallaerts, 2014; Knekt et al., 2008; Leichsenring et al., 2009).

 2. Interpersonal Counseling

 In this sense, any fault or self-blame is diminished for the client.
-The role of interpersonal relationships and attachment on mental health outcomes are also important targets for this type of counseling.
+The role of interpersonal relationships and attachment on mental health outcomes is also an important target for this type of counseling.

 It is a time-limited approach during which clients learn that their psychological issues are linked to environmental stressors.
 Interpersonal counselors are supportive and compassionate, serving as client allies.

-Such therapists suggest ways for clients to deal with situations in a way that promotes self-efficacy and reduced symptoms (Markowitz & Weissman, 2004).
-Based on clinical trials, Interpersonal Therapy has been effective for the treatment of psychiatric disorders, especially depression (Markowitz & Weissman, 2004).
+Such therapists suggest ways for clients to deal with situations in a way that promotes self-efficacy and reduces symptoms (Markowitz & Weissman, 2004).
+Based on clinical trials, Interpersonal Therapy has been effective at treating psychiatric disorders, especially depression (Markowitz & Weissman, 2004).

 3. Humanistic/Client-Centered Counseling

-Client-centered Therapy promotes a safe climate in which the therapist is both empathetic and nonjudgmental.
+Client-Centered Therapy promotes a safe climate in which the therapist is empathetic and nonjudgmental.
 In this way, the client experiences a sense of acceptance, openness, and unconditional positive regard.

 These ideas are beautifully articulated by Rogers, who noted that: